tharvin-byte/Datathon-2026/README.md

 ## 📜 License & Acknowledgments

-Developed for the **Zoho Catalyst & KSP Hackathon 2026**.
-Built with Google Gemini AI, LangGraph, and Scikit-Learn.
+Developed for the **Datathon 2026**.
+Built with LangGraph, and Scikit-Learn.